gillimo/research-agent/docs/tickets.md

 - [x] UAT23: Wait for plan completion before follow-up
   Ensure socket scenarios wait for plan completion text before sending the next question.
   Acceptance: follow-ups are sent after "Done.
 OK" appears.
+- [x] UAT24: Handle outside-workspace prompt in scenarios
+  Respond to the "Command touches outside workspace" confirmation before waiting for completion.
+  Acceptance: scenario does not hang at the outside-workspace prompt.

 P20a ?
 UAT harness stability (task breakdown)
 - [x] UAT6a: Ensure socket inputs are accepted